thyagoleal/land_page/content/en/home/experience.md

     description: |2-
         For my master's dissertation I worked with microarray datasets for identifying common biological modulated pathways in leprosy.
 During this time, most of my bioinformatics skills were consolidated, especially -omics data analysis, scripting, design of experiments and data viz.
 I also spent some time in professor's Stewart Cole’s Lab, EPFL, Lausanne, Switzerland, where I worked with RNA sequencing and had some experience in a BSL-3 lab.

-  - title: Graduate researcher (PhD)
+  - title: Graduate Researcher (PhD)
     company: Fiocruz/IOC/LAHAN
     company_url: ''
     location: Rio de Janeiro, Brazil